-Report on the Audit of the Financial Statements
+I. Report on the Audit of the Financial Statements

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the effects of the matters described in the Basis for qualifiedOpinion section of our report the aforesaid financial statements give the informationrequired by the Act in the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India including Ind AS specified under Section 133 of theAct
+B. In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India including Ind AS specified under Section 133 of theAct

 2. Basis for Opinion

-Key Audit Matter(s)
+3. Key Audit Matter(s)

-Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financialstatements of the current period.
+Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
 These matterswere addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide a separate opinion on these matters.

 We have determined that there are no key audit matters to communicate in our report.

 4. Information other than the Financial Statements and Auditor's Report thereon

 A. The Company's Board of Directors is responsible for the other information.
 The otherinformation comprises the information included in the Annual Report but does not includethe financial statements and our auditor's report thereon.